robyftp/Tree/README.md

-## Do you want a brief explanation of what an acorn is?
-In a nutshell, it's an oak tree.
+## When does a joke become a dad joke?
+When it becomes apparent.